Petevii7/Petevii7/README.md

 - 👋 Hi, I’m @Petevii7
 - 👀 I’m interested in ...
-Cyber Security!
+Cyber Security
-- 🌱 I’m currently learning ... at The Flatiron School
-- 💞️ I’m looking to collaborate on ... entry level projects
 - 📫 How to reach me ... linkedin.com/petertreacy7

 <!---